-The information below will help you understand the process of a handling a prohibited action complaint.
+The information below will help you understand the process of a handling a prohibited action (formerly known as a discriminatory action) complaint.

 1. You contact us

 If you think you have experienced prohibited action, you should call our Prevention information line at 604.276.3100 to report it.
 If more information is required, one of our prevention officers may call you to get further details of your complaint.